kivy/pyobjus/docs/source/core_tutorials.rst

     >>> 12345

-Notice that you can specify ``of_type`` optional argument although methods returns ``NSRange`` pointer.
-With this you will be sure that pyobjus will convert value to that type.
+Notice that you can specify the ``of_type`` optional argument even though the method returns a ``NSRange`` pointer.
+With this, you can be sure that pyobjus will convert the value to that type.

 Here is the list of possible types::